-where, and throughout, $\beta$ denotes the discount factor in the discounted cost setting.
-Thus, by the Banach fixed-point theorem (see, e.g., Theorem 3.1.7 of \cite{serdarlectures}), the DCOE admits a unique solution (see p.19 of \cite{HernndezLerma1989}).
-As discussed in Section~\ref{Lipschitzmdp}, this uniqueness is important for characterizing the Lipschitz continuity of value functions under appropriate assumptions.
+Hence, by the Banach fixed-point theorem, the DCOE admits a unique solution (see also~\cite[p.~19]{HernndezLerma1989}).
+As discussed in Section \ref{Lipschitzmdp}, this uniqueness is crucial for establishing Lipschitz continuity of the value function under suitable assumptions.